Cry-Tokyo/Cloudflare-DYNDNS/README.md

 ```
 ## Contributing

-Feel free to open up a issue if you have any chnages or fixes you deem necessary.
+Feel free to open up an issue if you have any changes or fixes you deem necessary.

 ## License